tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/advanced-customization-ui.md

 {{% tip %}}

 All the Bootswatch themes are available through the bs_theme()’s bootswatch argument.
-Note, we have seen bootswatch themes earlier in the R shiny series, specifically in this building block.[reference].
+Note, we have seen bootswatch themes earlier in the R shiny series, specifically in this [building block](/shiny/ui).
 Where we used the `Shinythemes` package.
 This approach allows you to make use of `Bootswatch 3 themes`, but with the bslib package, you can use in addition use `Bootswatch 4` themes, like `minty` or `zephyr`.

 {{% /tip %}}